-There can be ions trapped in drift shells only with energies less than some maximum values, determined by the Alfvén's criterion: $\rho_i(L, E, M_i, Q_i) \ll R_c(L)$, where ρ_i is the gyroradius of ions, and R_c is the radius of curvature of the magnetic field near the equatorial plane $(M_i \text{ and } Q_i \text{ are mass})$ and charge of ions with respect to the corresponding values for protons).
-According to this criterion and to the theory of stochastic motion of particles, the geomagnetic trap in the dipolar region can capture and durably hold only ions with $E(\text{MeV}) \ll 2000 \times (Q_i^2/M_i) L^{-4}$ (Ilyin et al., 1984).
-The green line in Figs 1-6 represents this very boundary.
+Ions can only be trapped in drift shells with energies less than specific maximum values, which are determined by the Alfvén's criterion: $\rho_i(L, E, M_i, Q_i) \ll R_c(L)$ , where $\rho_i$ is the gyroradius of ions, $R_c$ is the radius of curvature of the magnetic field near the equatorial plane, and $M_i$ and $Q_i$ are the respective mass and charge of ions with respect to the corresponding values for protons.
+According to this criterion and to the theory of stochastic motion of particles, the geomagnetic trap in the dipolar region can only capture and durably hold ions with E (MeV) < 2000 × ( $Q_i^2/M_i$ ) $L^{-4}$ (Ilyin et al., 1984).
+The green line in Figs. 1-6 represents this very boundary.

-When comparing the data of various experiments in the ERB, the question arises about the compatibility of these results with each other and the reasons for their discrepancies.
-A significant number of these discrepancies can be connected to the differences in their trajectories; in the construction of the instruments and their angular characteristics; in the energy ranges and sets of energy channels.
-For the stationary ERB, these discrepancies can also be associated with differences in the general state of the Sun, heliosphere and magnetosphere of the Earth during various periods of data-taking.
+When comparing the data from various satellites in the ERB, a question arises regarding the compatibility of these results and the reasons for their discrepancies.
+A significant number of these discrepancies can be connected to the differences in the trajectories of satellites, to the construction of the instruments and their angular characteristics, and to the energy ranges and sets of energy channels.
+For the stationary ERB, these discrepancies can also be associated with differences in the general state of the Sun, the heliosphere, and the magnetosphere of the Earth during various periods of data collection.
 These factors influence the fluxes of ions with $Z \ge 2$ in the ERB more significantly with respect to proton fluxes (see, e.g., Kovtyukh, 2018).

-In this section, experimental data of various satellites, which were obtained for quiet periods (Kp < 2) and near the equatorial plane of the ERB for ions with equatorial pitch angles $\alpha_0 \approx 90^{\circ}$ have been used.
-In the regions of E and L shells, where these data were obtained, the ion fluxes do are not distorted by the background of other particles.
+In this section, experimental data from various satellites, which were obtained for quiet periods (Kp < 2) and near the equatorial plane of the ERB for ions with equatorial pitch angles $\alpha_0 \approx 90^\circ$ , have been used.
+In the regions of E and L shells, where these data were obtained, the ion fluxes are not distorted by the background of other particles.

 In many important experiments, the instruments were not able to separate fluxes of ions by their charge.
-Moreover, for the ions of the CNO group, the separation by mass are not usually performed.
-For heavier species, for example for Fe ions, we have very small data-sets.
-Therefore, this work presents data on helium ions (without any charge separating) and CNO ions (without any mass or charge separation).
+Moreover, for the ions of the CNO group, separation by mass is not usually performed.
+For heavier species, such as Fe ions, we have very small data sets.
+Therefore, this work presents data on helium ions (without any charge separation) and CNO ions (without any mass or charge separation).

-To solve the aforementioned problems, it is important to choose the form of representation (space of variables), in which the results of every experiment can be compared to the others.
-In our case, the space $\{E, L\}$ has been used; this choice is very efficient to better organize fragmentary experimental data obtained in different ranges of E and E.
+To solve the aforementioned problems, it is important to choose the form of representation (space of variables) in which the results of every experiment can be compared to the others.
+In our case, the $\{E.L\}$ space has been used; this choice is very efficient with respect to better organizing fragmentary experimental data obtained in different ranges of E and L.

 Figures 1-6 show the spatial-energy distributions of the fluxes of protons, helium ions, and ions of the CNO group near the equatorial plane.
 Odd figures refer to periods near the minima, and even figures refer to periods near the solar activity maxima.
-The values E and L in these figures are presented in logarithmic scales.
-Statistical and methodical errors of the experimental points on these figures do not exceed of the size of these points.
-The markers are connected by lines of equal intensity of ion fluxes (iso-lines); the decimal logarithms of the fluxes J, in unit of (cm2 s ster MeV/n)-1, are shown near each iso-lines.
+The values E and L in these figures are presented using logarithmic scales.
+Statistical and methodical errors of the experimental points on these figures do not exceed the size of these points.
+The markers are connected by lines of equal intensity of ion fluxes (isolines); the decimal logarithms of the fluxes J, in ions per square centimeter per second per steradian per Mev/nucleon (cm s sr MeV/n)-1, are shown near each isoline.

-Such representations of the experimental data are not only visual, but also very convenient and rather universal.
+Such representations of the experimental data are not only visual but are also very convenient and rather universal.
 Obviously, Figs. 1-6 actually show both radial profiles of the fluxes of ions for a given energy and ion energy spectra for a given L shell.